Tips That Help You This Pollen Season

 Change or clean your air filters regularly.

 - Shower before going to bed or when you get home.
-Pollen can settle into your hair and onto your clothes and skin, so a shower will keep you from breathing in pollen all night.
+Antigen can settle into your hair and onto your clothes and skin, so a shower will keep you from breathing in this all night.

-- Wear sunglasses/glasses to keep pollen out of your eyes.
+- Wear sunglasses/glasses to keep antigen out of your eyes.

 - Pollen counts tend to be highest during mid-day.
 Adjust outdoor activities accordingly.